Seeed-Studio/wiki-documents/docs/BeagleV-Make-File-System-Compile-uboot-Kernal.md

 **Note:** Please ignore the error messages in this output.

-## Make Fedora OS File System
+## Make File System

-Now we need to make the Fedora OS file system.
+Now we need to make the file system.
 Follow the steps below to proceed

 - **Step 1.** Create the directory structure
 ```sh
 mkdir rootfs
 cd rootfs